Thirumathi Palanisamy: Cast

+Production

+Due to the shortage of comedians in Tamil cinema at the time, director Sundarrajan decided to take on a role in the film, making this an early film for him as a comedian.

 Soundtrack

-The soundtrack was composed by Ilaiyaraaja, with lyrics written by Vaali and Gangai Amaran.
+The soundtrack was composed by Ilaiyaraaja.
+The song "Nadu Samathile" is set in Pahadi raga.

 Release and reception

 Thirumathi Palanisamy was released on 25 October 1992, Diwali day.
 Malini Mannath of The Indian Express gave the film a mixed review citing that "the first half was highly enjoyable and humorous" and she criticised the latter part.
 C. R. K. of Kalki praised the director for the message of the film.